PrestaShop/docs/development/components/grid/tutorials/create-custom-column-type.md

 ---

 # How to create a custom Column Type

-It is highly likely that you are struggling to develop a module based on the new standards.
-You want to display some kind of data in a way not already predicted by the core team.
-No worries.
-Let's have a look.
+You may need to display some kind of data in a specific format.
+This is how to do it:

 ## Step 1.
 Define the new column type
 Let's assume that we need to make an html column to fire some js script.